 Am I eligible for Arete’s Glacier Bay Session?

 To be considered for admission to the Glacier Bay Session in 2019, you must be a currently enrolled undergraduate student at the time of application to the program.
-The Arete Project is only considering applications from students belonging to designated institutions, listed below.
+The Arete Project will admit two students apiece belonging to designated institutions, listed below.
 Two additional “at large” spots are open to students from any college or university.
-The Glacier Bay Session will be a coed program, and we expect most students will be between the ages of 19 and 23.
+The Glacier Bay Session is a coed program, and we expect most students will be between the ages of 19 and 23.

 Two students will be admitted from each of the following: